-There are a variety of surface condition challenges that Forza Petroleum confronts in the jurisdiction where it conducts business, including minefields and unexploded ordinances and access issues in the Kurdistan Region, risk of injury to personnel or damage to facilities or equipment resulting from terrorism-related activity in and around the Kurdistan Region, local community-based issues, such as demands for more profit-sharing and opposition to development, and acts of theft or vandalism, such as destroying generators, cutting electricity lines and pipeline sabotage.
+There are a variety of surface condition challenges that Forza Petroleum confronts in the jurisdiction where it conducts business, Kurdistan Region, including minefields and unexploded ordinances and access issues, risk of injury to personnel or damage to facilities or equipment resulting from terrorism-related activity, local community-based issues, such as demands for more profit-sharing and opposition to development, and acts of theft or vandalism, such as destroying generators, cutting electricity lines and pipeline sabotage.

-An outbreak of hostilities in the jurisdiction in which Forza Petroleum operates or in areas surrounding the region in which Forza Petroleum operates or the occurrence of any of the security-based risks described above could have a Material Adverse Effect.
+An outbreak of hostilities in the Kurdistan Region or in areas surrounding the Kurdistan Region or the occurrence of any of the security-based risks described above could have a Material Adverse Effect.

-Failure to effectively manage relationships with local communities, governments and nongovernmental organizations could adversely affect Forza Petroleum's operations.
+Failure to effectively manage relationships with local communities, governments and non-governmental organizations could adversely affect Forza Petroleum's operations.